distribution/distribution/docs/recipes/nginx.md

 proxy_set_header  X-Forwarded-Proto $scheme;
 ```

-Otherwise Nginx will reset the ELB's values, and the requests will not be routed
+Otherwise Nginx resets the ELB's values, and the requests are not routed
 properly.
 For more information, see
 [#970](https://github.com/docker/distribution/issues/970).